S7 (Munich)

 S-Bahn services commenced on 28 May 1972 as S-Bahn line 10 between Wolfratshausen and service from Wolfratshausen to Holzkirchen wing station (Holzkirchner Flügelbahnhof) of Munich Hauptbahnhof as they could not yet continue through the S-Bahn trunk line tunnel because the so-called southern lines tunnel (Südstreckentunnel), which passes under the long-distance tracks towards Pasing and the S-Bahn trunk line, was not yet available.
 With the opening of the southern lines tunnel on the S-Bahn route on 31 May 1981, the S-Bahn line from Wolfratshausen continued on the S-Bahn trunk line; as a result it was renamed as line (as single digit numbers were reserved for lines that ran through the trunk line tunnel).
 Line took over the section of from Munich East to Kreuzstraße.
-In December 2024 the line was splitted into now again terminating at Hauptbahnhof and running from Pasing to Kreuzstraße.
+In December 2024 the line was split into now again terminating at Hauptbahnhof and running from Pasing to Kreuzstraße.